-Microcomputer Applications I
+Microcomputer Applications I CSCI-210 1 hour

 This course provides introductory-intermediate knowledge of current business and industry recognized software for word processing, spreadsheets, database, multimedia and operating systems.
 This hands-on competency based course offers individualized instruction in an open entry/open exit format with year-round, daytime and evening enrollment available.
 Students may retake this course for additional credit as the software version changes.